How Much Do Surrogates Make in New Mexico?

 Do I need surrogate insurance in New Mexico?

-If your current insurance plan doesn’t cover surrogacy, we will take the liberty of finding an insurance policy that covers your surrogate pregnancy.
+If your current insurance plan doesn’t cover surrogacy, we will find an insurance policy that covers your surrogate pregnancy.

 How much do surrogates get paid monthly in New Mexico?